iot-lab/iot-lab-gateway/DEVELOPER.md

 Some methods such as `reset`, `flash` or `debug_start`, need to interact with the serial port of the open node.
-To do this, you will have to use a programmer software and write code to interact with it. `Openocd` and `Avrdude` are already available but maybe you will need to use another programmer and implement your own python file in the `gateway_code/utils/` folder.
+To do this, you will have to use a programmer software and write code to interact with it. `Openocd`, `Avrdude`, and others, are already available but maybe you will need to use another programmer and implement your own python file in the `gateway_code/utils/` folder.

 Writing firmwares
 -----------------

-To add your code in the IoT-Lab platform, you must have writen two firmwares.
-These firmwares must be put in the `gateway_code/static/` folder as shown by the directory architecture.
+To add your custom node in the IoT-Lab platform, you must write two firmwares.
+These firmwares must be put in the `gateway_code/static/` folder

 ### Idle firmware